 General Education Philosophy

 As productive members of a democracy, our students must accept the responsibility of making important decisions.
 The General Education curriculum is designed to enable students to develop the skills needed to identify problems, research and evaluate alternative solutions, and implement decisions.
 An ability to solve problems by using quantitative and qualitative reasoning and contemporary technologies is critical for success in the professional world and for evaluating matters of local, national, and global importance.
 Likewise, an ability to communicate well in a competitive and technological world is crucial to the success of our students.
-For communities to improve their social, economic, and physical environments, citizens must be able to express their ideas in writing and speech, listen and evaluate multiple viewpoints, and civilly debate possible courses of action.
+For communities to improve their social, economic, and physical environments, citizens must be able to express their ideas in writing and speech, listen and evaluate multiple viewpoints, and respectfully debate possible courses of action based on an informed context.
 The General Education curriculum at Roane State is built upon objectives that prepare students to attain these skills.

 RSCC General Education Mission